apache/accumulo-website/_docs-2/getting-started/quickstart.md

    all nodes where compactors should run.

 The Accumulo, Hadoop, and Zookeeper software should be present at the same location on every node.
-Also the files in the `conf` directory must be copied to every node.
+Also, the files in the `conf` directory must be copied to every node.
 There are many ways to replicate the software and configuration, two possible tools that can help replicate software and/or config are [pdcp] and [prsync].